nbbn/dotfiles/README.md

 i3-config
 ==========

+**note: I am using Cinnamon again, so this repo will probably not be updated for a while.**

 ![Screenshot](screenshot.png)
 <sup>(note: I rarely have floating windows besides popups/save dialogs etcetera.
 This window is floating to show my wallpaper and also to show window borders)</sup>